 Are you looking to zero waste your snack habit?

-Wendy from green lifestyle blog Moral Fibres is here, with over 30 zero waste snack ideas to keep your taste buds and your bin happy!
+Wendy from green lifestyle blog Moral Fibres is here, with over 30 zero waste snacks to keep your taste buds and your bin happy!

 The original zero waste snack.
 You would think that fruit should be a simple and cheap plastic-free snack, but buying loose fruit is, depending on where you shop, a little tricky.
 What’s more, buying loose can often be pricier compared to prepackaged fruit.
 Sometimes the plastic packaging is there to prolong the lifespan of the fruit, preventing food waste.
 It’s certainly a minefield, and you can only do what you can.